 Ysgol Maes Hyfryd has a very extensive curriculum that provides entitlement for all through its commitment to equality of opportunity.
-The components of the Curriculum are designed to be accessible by all pupils, the school deliverers its curriculum through different pathways to meet the pupils' individual needs.

-Ysgol Maes Hyfryd looks to provide integration opportunities where appropriate s to support the needs of our pupils.
+The components of the National Curriculum are designed to be accessible by all pupils, the school deliverers its curriculum through routes for learning (sensory department) up to National Curriculum Level.
+Ysgol Maes Hyfryd looks to provide integration opportunities into Flint High and other schools as necessary when appropriate to support the needs of our pupils.
 The curriculum is monitored and reviewed annually.